-Strong Boy, Weak Man is book written by Earl Robert Key.
+Strong Boy, Weak Man is a book written by Earl Robert Key.
 It is a story about a young man’s journey and his hopes of finding his own place in the world.
 Seen from the eyes of a young Michael “Mike” DeAngelo Nicholas, Earl Robert Key writes about one man’s struggle to rise life’s adversities.

 An Unlikely Friendship

 Earl Robert Key begins his story by detailing how the unlikely friendship between Dr. Melvin Gray and a young Michael DeAngelo began.
 Dr. Gray, a Washington psychologist

 A Series of Struggles

 As the story progresses, Earl Robert Key takes his readers to the various endeavors by young Mike.
 First, we learn of Mike’s dream of becoming a prizefighter and his lack of interest in classroom education.
 Key then narrates Mike’s road to becoming a professional barber; from his first “client”, his dog named “Experiment” to his internship at Mr. Howell’s barber shop.
 Earl Robert Key writes with certain calmness as if recalling his own childhood blunders while telling his readers of Mike’s various attempts at finding his own success- boxing, shoe shining, football stint while carrying the farming responsibilities his older brother left them with.